wp-plugins/amazon-auto-links/readme.txt

 = 1.1.5 =

+* Changed: the unit output to be forced closing any unclosed tags.
 * Fixed: a bug that the plugin requirement check did not work as of v1.1.3.
 * Improved: the response speed when first accessing the setting page.